RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 	![screenshot](colour-drums.png)

-+ When the red drum is clicked, you'll need to broadcast a message to your character, letting them know that the red button has been clicked:
++ When the red drum is clicked, you'll need to broadcast a message to your character, letting them know that the red button has been clicked.
+Add this code to your red drum:

 	```blocks
 		when this sprite clicked